MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-analytics.md

    > [!div class="mx-imgBorder"]
    > ![Dashboard filters](media/analytics-3.png)

-By default, dashboards display information for the last seven days, but you also display information for the last 30 days by selecting **Last 30 Days**.
+By default, dashboards display information for the last seven days, but you can also display information for the last 30 days by selecting **Last 30 Days**.

 ## Key performance indicator charts